blockchainamm/Aeolian_Dominant_Scale_synth/README.md

 This python script can emulate an Aeolian Dominant or Hindu scale synthesizer

-The frequencies in Hz of ascending notes for C4 in the Hindu or Aeolian dominant scale\
+The frequencies in Hz of ascending notes for C4 as root note in the Hindu or Aeolian dominant scale\
 261.6256\
 293.6648\
 329.6276\